Abdullah-Saber/Machine-Project/README.md

 - Provides **simple, direct interpretations** of formulas and code.
 - Ideal for learners at all levels, from beginners to advanced students needing a friendly nudge.

-### 🎙️ Emotionally-Driven TTS (Coming Soon!)
-We're working on integrating **emotionally expressive text-to-speech**, so CHARM can actually *sound* as funny, empathetic, or excited as it types.

 ---

 ## 🧩 Tech Stack